Hara Berezaiti: In Zoroastrian tradition

 Additional material on the Zoroastrian view of Mount Hara is given in the Bundahishn, an encyclopedia on Zoroastrian knowledge, compiled in Sassanian times and written in Middle Persian.
 According to the Bundahishn, earth was initially created as flat.
 Out of this flat earth, Mount Hara would grow for 800 years until finally reaching to highest point in heaven.

 Hara was thought to be situated at the center of the seven climes that formed the world.
-It is the source of all waters and from its peak Aredvi Sura Anahita would flow into the world ocean vourukasha.
+It is the source of all waters and from its peak Aredvi Sura Anahita would flow into the world ocean Vourukasha.
 Night and day were caused by the mountain blocking the sun during the daily cycle.
 Its peak was supposed to be a place of primordial purity, unaffected by the works of Angra Mainyu like darkness, diseases or pollution.
 It was also the place from where the dead could pass the bridge of judgement to either the House of Lies or the House of Song.
+At the entrance of the bridge there is a tribunal, over which Mithra presides in the company of Sraosha and Rashnu (Mēnōg ī xrad 2.118).
 Due to its centrality in the cosmic world order, Mount Hara has been compared to Mount Meru found in the closely related Old Indic texts.